This 8-day Scotland itinerary will help you make the most of your short amount of time in this beautiful country.

 - OR Calton Hill – Not up for a hike but still want a great view?
 Visit Calton Hill, located right in the city center and home to Edinburgh’s Greek acropolis replica.

 - Visit Dean Village – Dean Village may be the prettiest of Edinburgh’s neighborhoods and needs to be included in your Scotland itinerary.
 Beautiful stone homes and cobblestone streets line the Water of Leith.
+This is one of the best things to do in Edinburgh!

 - Scott Monument and Princes Street Gardens – The Princes Street Gardens are beautiful havens of greenery located below Edinburgh Castle.
 The gothic-style monument to author Sir Walter Scott is located in the center and can’t be missed.